 This lens is specifically called “for landscapes”, it belongs to that category which in French is called paysage, and also pour vues, or landschaftslinse, in German.
 Pour vues, is certainly in the tradition of vocabulary adopted by Nicéphore Niépce and means “for views”.
 This is due to the fact that having such a dark image, it only lent itself, at the beginning of photography, to still and well-lit subjects such as external scenes in day light.
 It also highlights the fact that the images were recorded directly from a “view”, by the light itself, and not by any artists’ hands.

 Another very common way of finding references to this design in literature is “french lens”, French lens, because historically its commercial success came first of French firms.
 The diagram above, taken from Etienne Wallon’s book, presents its predecessors.
 Drawing number I shows lens and diaphragm as they were made in the camara obscura, used for drawings.
 The arrow indicates the direction of light.
 It was a plane convex lens that was later replaced, to a large advantage, by the concave / convex meniscus, number II, development of English William Hyde Wollaston (1766 -1828).
 Note that the diaphragm has moved far away from the glass.
 The number III lens is already of a type that was used as a photographic lens.
 This is a lens made with two cemented lenses.
 At the time, Canada’s balsam was used for this purpose.
 Glasses, flint and crown (left and right) have different refractive indexes.
-The curvatures were adjusted bring together the focus of the various colors and so the pair is called “achromatic doublet.”
-The discovery of this doublet back to the eighteenth century, but the first manufacturer to extensively produce these lenses for photography was Charles Chevalier.
+The curvatures were adjusted to bring into the different colors and so the pair is called “achromatic doublet.”
+The discovery of this achromatic doublet goes back to the eighteenth century, but the first manufacturer to extensively produce these lenses for photography was Charles Chevalier.
 It was he who provided the first photographic lenses for Niépce and Daguerre.
 At that time already it was the generation IV, according to the classification of Etienne Wallon and Chevalier gave to them the name Periscopic Meniscus, according to D’Agostini.
 Given the sudden explosion of demand, Chevalier was immediately followed by others, including Hermagis.

 Soon came more complex and better designs like the Petzval type.
 At first, the “French lenses” lost much of photographers’ preference in favor of these new options.
 However, after a quick abandon, as soon as light emulsions were developed and small aperture ceased to be such a serious problem, the redesigned doublets re-equipped many cameras and were sold yet for many decades.
 Even in the early twentieth century many Kodak used this concept.
 The diagram on the right, also presented in Étienne Wallon’s book Traité elementaire de l’objectif photographique from 1891, shows the design of a French type lens already with the revised drawing.
 Now the crown and flint have changed position and what you have is a meniscus that is the sum of two menisci.